 - Surgery to remove the tumor and stop bleeding can lengthen the MST to 1-3 months.

-- For visceral hemangiosarcoma, surgery and chemotherapy combined improves the MST to 6-9 months, and perhaps slightly longer if the tumor is still stage I when identified.5
+- For visceral hemangiosarcoma, surgery and chemotherapy combined improve the MST to 6-9 months, and perhaps slightly longer if the tumor is still Stage I when identified.5

 - Survival in dogs with cardiac hemangiosarcoma is typically shorter (<6 months).